 within your existing Tokio thread pool.
 You can configure how often this

-cleanup task runs using CuttlestoreBuilder
+cleanup task runs using CuttlestoreBuilder, see the builder

 example.